Hadspen House: Landscape garden

-In the early 18th century William Player created gardens a la française with geometric plantings with courts, fountains and three axes in the 300-acres surrounding the house.
-At the height of the landscape garden movement Henry Hobhouse Esquire had Player's strict geometry cut with picturesque vistas and rolling hills.
-In the 1960s Penelope Hobhouse transformed the walled parabola vegetable garden, planting within and around it a 20th-century Arts and Crafts garden.
-It opened to visitors in 1970 and is published in Penelope Hobhouse's 1976 publication The Country Gardener.
+In the early 18th century, William Player created gardens a la française with geometric plantings with courts, fountains and three axes in the 300 acres surrounding the house.
+At the height of the landscape garden movement, Henry Hobhouse had Player's strict geometry cut with picturesque vistas and rolling hills.
+In the 1960s, Penelope Hobhouse transformed the walled parabola vegetable garden, planting within and around it a 20th-century Arts and Crafts garden.
+It opened to visitors in 1970 and appeared in Penelope Hobhouse's 1976 publication The Country Gardener.

 In 1987 the garden was leased to Canadian gardeners and authors Nori and Sandra Pope.
 In 2007 Niall Hobhouse sponsored a competition for its redesign.

-In 2013, the property was sold to South Africans Karen Roos and her billionaire husband Koos Bekker, who converted the house into a luxury hotel, and the grounds into the attraction, The Newt in Somerset, which opened in 2019.
+In 2013, the property was sold to South Africans, Karen Roos and her billionaire husband Koos Bekker, who converted the house into a luxury hotel, and the grounds into the attraction, The Newt in Somerset, which opened in 2019.